material-motion/material-motion/concepts/runtimes.md

 A Runtime must translate Plans into executable logic.

 We'll assume that a function exists that returns an object capable of executing the Plan.
+We'll call these objects: **runtime children**.
 The method signature for this method might look like so:

-    function runtimeObjectForPlan(plan) -> Object
+    function runtimeChildForPlan(plan) -> Object

 ### On commit: generate runtime objects